AviatrixSystems/terraform-provider-aviatrix/docs/resources/aviatrix_controller_bgp_max_as_limit_config.md

 The following arguments are supported:

-* `max_as_limit` - The maximum AS path limit allowed by transit gateways when handling BGP/Peering route propagation.
+* `max_as_limit` - (Optional) The maximum AS path limit allowed by transit gateways when handling BGP/Peering route propagation with RFC1918 CIDRs.
+Must be a number in the range [1-254].
+* `max_as_limit_non_rfc1918` - (Optional) The maximum AS path limit allowed by transit gateways when handling BGP/Peering route propagation with non-RFC1918 CIDRs.
 Must be a number in the range [1-254].

 ## Import